Turquoise Hill Continues To Surprise Us In Q3

 Source: Turquoise

 Given the facts, I figured out that the average sinking rate in Shaft 2 settled at 10 meters/month.
-One can assume that the remaining 30-35 meters is achievable in the succeeding three months’ sinking activity, to conclude that TRQ is on track to complete shaft 2 sinking activity by the end of 2017.
+One can assume that the remaining 30-35 meters is achievable in the succeeding three months’ sinking activity, to conclude that TRQ is on track to complete Shaft 2 sinking activity by the end of 2017.

 Q3 performance overview: